1. Introduction

 • Dutch

-This action only changes the interfaces language (The risk analysis language is not modify).
+This action only changes the interfaces language (The risk analysis language is not modified).

 4. Analysis Management